Olympic athlete tests positive in Tokyo days before 1st game - TSN.ca

 He is the third athlete who was staying at the village to test positive.
 Two South African men's soccer players had their COVID-19 cases announced Sunday.

-The conditions mean “although you are a close contact you are able to do the minimum that you need to do so that you can continue your preparation for the Games while you are being monitored,” Pierre Ducrey, the Olympic Games operations director, said Monday.
+“Although you are a close contact, you are able to do the minimum that you need to do so that you can continue your preparation for the Games while you are being monitored,” said Pierre Ducrey, the Olympic Games operations director.

-Both people, who were not identified, went into a 14-day quarantine, Games organizers said.
+Both people, who were not identified, went into a 14-day quarantine, organizers said.

-The Tokyo metropolitan authority reported 727 new COVID-19 cases Monday, which was the 30th straight day the tally was higher than one week earlier.
+The Tokyo metropolitan authority reported 727 new COVID-19 cases Monday, which was the 30th straight day the tally was higher than the previous week.
 The count was 502 last Monday.

 The games open Friday with no fans in nearly all event venues, including at the opening ceremony, amid a state of emergency in Tokyo, and a slower than hoped for vaccine rollout.
 Japanese authorities said Monday 21.6% of the nation's 126 million population is fully vaccinated.

 These resulted from 22,000 people arriving in Japan since July 1 with 4,000 of those staying in the village, Ducrey said.
-Around 11,000 athletes are due to compete at the Tokyo Olympics through Aug.
-8.
+About 11,000 athletes are scheduled to compete at the Tokyo Olympics.

 More AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports